 “It’s useless,” Margery replied, putting a hand on her belly.
 A while ago she’d been pregnant and a had large baby bump there.
 Now her body looked normal, but there was still something inside her.
+Something evil.
 “An army wouldn’t help.
 I will not have others die because of me if I can help it.
 I just hope this wasn’t a mistake.
 Staying alive-”

 “You did it to look after your son.
 They would have raised him as a weapon,” Rubara reminded her.
 “Your family should be your only concern.”

-Margery would have chuckled if not for the loss of her husband weighing heavily on her heart.
+Margery would have chuckled if not for the loss of her husband weighing so heavily on her heart.
 She sighed instead, “If only I had simple needs like you.”

 Rubara was solely concerned with her loved ones, while Margery would protect everyone she could.
 Well, almost everyone.

+Margery managed a smile before suppressing a sob.
 “Thank you, Rubara.
-You’ve-you’ve always been there for me when I need you,” Margery choked out as tears fell from her eyes.
-“I-I hate to think we may be parted in another few decades.”
+You’ve-you’ve always been there for me when I need you.
+I-I hate to think we may be parted in another few decades.”

-They continued west, soon coming to a castle with an enormous wall stretching hundreds of miles along the west coast.
-The Dragon Wall, made to keep dragons from entering the Sorcerer Kingdom, it was gargantuan, carved from dark gray stone.
-A castle lay before it, providing housing for the soldiers and sorcerers that manned this part of the wall.
-They walked on top of it, Margery saw them, and they saw her, or at least Rubara.
-The soldiers turned their ballista’s, giant crossbows that could fire massive bolts capable of killing dragons, toward Rubara.
-Sorcerers also prepared to let off blasts of sorcery as well.
-Before they could though, Margery shot a beam of her own blue sorcery across the sky, signaling the people of the fort that Rubara was not an enemy.
-Had she not done this, they would have shot at the dragon.
+They were heading to the land of the dragons, Clawgloran.
+A land far across the sea to the west.
+Soon they came to an enormous wall stretching hundreds of miles along the coast of the Sorcerer Kingdom.
+The Dragon Wall, made to keep dragons from entering the Sorcerer Kingdom, it was gargantuan, made of dark gray stone.
+A castle lay before it, providing housing to the soldiers and sorcerers manning this section.
+They stood on top of it, Margery saw them, and they saw her, or at least Rubara.
+The soldiers turned their ballista’s, giant crossbows that could fire dragon killing bolts, in Rubara’s direction.
+Sorcerers readied blasts of sorcery as well.
+Before they could unleash their attacks however, Margery shot a beam of her own blue sorcery into the sky for all to see.

-The soldiers and sorcerers held their fire, recognizing the signal that this was a comrade dragon.
-But Rubara let out an angry roar as she flew over the top.
-This place had claimed the lives of many of her kind.
-For a moment, Margery feared Rubara would attack, but she simply passed over the wall after the roar.
-The land vanished and they began the flight oversea.
-Margery looked back, taking one last look at the Sorcerer Kingdom, unsure if she would ever see it again.
+The soldiers and sorcerers held their fire, recognizing Margery’s signal that Rubara was an ally.
+But the dragon let out an angry roar as she flew over the top.
+Margery feared for a moment that Rubara would attack the wall, knowing this place had claimed the lives of many of Rubara’s kind.
+But the dragon simply passed over the wall after letting out her roar.

-They continued west, after the setting sun to the land of the dragons.
+They continued west, after the setting sun, to the land of the dragons.